Dado Charging Station Build

 Burn Marks

 Burn marks are typically due to dull blades or feeding the wood too slowly.
 Keep the blades sharp and maintain a steady feed rate.
+A blade with pitch buildup will burn even when sharp — clean it first before assuming it needs sharpening.

 Project Applications